AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * The revived Original Creator must have the ability to think and interact with the environment without any external interference, except in cases for support.

   * One of the countries have any laws that are favourable towards replicates of "Original Identity".
 In the absence of such laws for a specific country, the majority of that country's population agreeing to replicates of "Original Identity" can be a placeholder to that country's law.
-This can be superseeded if there is more than one replicates of "Original Identity" exists in the entire world, regardless of difference in forms and memories.
+This condition can be superseded if there is more than one replicates of "Original Identity" exists in the entire world, regardless of difference in forms and memories.

 * If all of the conditions under this section are met, then the Cloned Identity are given the same rights and conditions as the "Beneficiary".

+### Handling Of Specific Scenarios

+* Should the first replication of the Original Creator results having an "Original Identity" status, the subsequent replications of the Original Creator results in having an "Cloned Identity" status.

+* Each replication of Original Creator is assumed to have an "Original Identity" status, provived that there are no other replicates of Original Creator exists in the entire world.